Blowing from a gun

 Blowing from a gun is a method of execution in which the victim is typically tied to the mouth of a cannon which is then fired, resulting in death.
 George Carter Stent described the process as follows:

 Blowing from a gun was a reported means of execution as long ago as the 16th century and was used until the 20th century.
-The method was used by Portuguese colonialists in the 16th and 17th centuries, from as early as 1509 across their empire from Ceylon (modern day Sri Lanka) to Mozambique to Brazil.
+The method was used by the Portuguese in the 16th and 17th centuries, from as early as 1509 across their empire from Ceylon (modern day Sri Lanka) to Mozambique to Brazil.
 The Mughals used the method throughout the 17th century and into the 18th, particularly against rebels.

-This method of execution is most closely associated with the British colonial rule in India.
+This method of execution is most closely associated with the British East India Company rule in India.
 Following the Indian Rebellion of 1857, "blowing from a gun" was a method the British used to execute rebels as well as for Indian sepoys who were found guilty of desertion.
 Using the methods previously practised by the Mughals, the British began implementing blowing from guns in the latter half of the 18th century.

-Destruction of the body and scattering of the remains over a wide area had a religious function as a means of execution in the Indian subcontinent as it prevented the necessary funeral rites of Hindus and Muslims.
-Accordingly, for believers the punishment was extended beyond death.
-This was well understood by foreign occupiers and the practice was not generally employed by them as concurrent foreign occupiers of Africa, Australasia or the Americas.
-Most recently there was an exceptional use of the practice in Afghanistan in 1930, against 11 Panjshiri rebels.
+Destruction of the body and scattering of remains over a wide area had religious symbolism as a means of execution in the Indian subcontinent, as it prevented the necessary funeral rites for Hindus and Muslims.
+For believers, the punishment was extended beyond death, and this was well understood by foreign occupiers.
+The practice was thus not generally employed by them in other territories across Africa, Australasia, or the Americas.
+Most recently, there was an exceptional use of the practice in Afghanistan in 1930, against 11 Panjshiri rebels.

 Rituals

 A commonly reported method of blowing a person from a gun is to tie them in front of the muzzle of the gun and then have them shot.
-Loading the cannon with an actual cannonball is on occasion reported; but, more commonly, the use of blank cartridge or grapeshot is attested.
+Loading the cannon with a cannonball is on occasion reported, but more often, the use of blank cartridge or grapeshot is attested.
 The following description of the manner of tying up the convicted is from Afghanistan, 7 July 1839, ordered by Shuja Shah, during the campaign against Dost Mohammad Khan:

-Although immobilizing a victim in front of a gun before firing the cannon is by far the most reported method, a case from Istanbul in 1596 alleges that the victim was actually put into the gun and executed in that manner.
-Reports exist that attest that, on occasion, people were fastened to rockets and blown into the air.
-This is said to have been the punishment for a Brahmin during Hyder Ali's reign (1761–1782), and also, in an 1800 treason case, in the Maratha Empire.
+Although immobilizing a victim in front of a gun before firing the cannon is by far the most reported method, a case from Istanbul in 1596 alleges that the victim was actually put into the gun and as ammunition.
+Reports exist of people occasionally fastened to rockets and launched into the air.
+This is said to have been the punishment for a Brahmin in the Kingdom of Mysore during Hyder Ali's reign (1761–1782), and in an 1800 treason case in the Maratha Empire.